NicolaSansoni/wowbgcalc/README_EN.md

 - Opponent's list with stats and abilities
 - List of _Items_ and _Abilities_ of the Players
 - Player's character creation and automatic ability's management
-- Add a copyright were is specified that if the owners of the rights for World of Warcraft or for it's tabletop game want me to modify or delete this application they are invited to contact me before suing, but there's no need until I add the names and (maybe) the pictures for the various cards.
-With that said anyone else is free to use this code to do whatever they want with it, but I have no idea why they would even want to copy from here.

 ### Author: Nicola Sansoni